 - Follow the rules.
 Include your expectations for behavior and participation.

 - Add notables.
-Include special instructions or requirements, such as the class meeting virtually twice in the semester.
+Include special instructions or requirements, such as virtual class meetings.

 - When are you available?
 List your availability and communication expectations.
-Let students know your expected response time for emails and postings, and when grades are available after a deadline.
+Let students know your expected response time for emails and posts, and when grades are available after a deadline.

 - Include your virtual office hours.
 Let them know that questions and concerns are welcomed.

 - Help is available.
 Direct students to available tech support to show that you want everyone to be successful.

 - Start here.
 Show students exactly how to get started in your course.